conorbrooke77/Data-Science-ML-Project/README.md

     plt.xlabel('Sleep Stage')
     plt.show()
     ```
     This code was used to generate a visualization of Sleep Stages Distribution.
+The data is highly unlikely and may be inaccurate.

     ![alt text](https://github.com/conorbrooke77/Data-Science-ML-Project/blob/main/sleep-stage-data.png?raw=true)